DMDLSU/CSARCH2-CASESTUDY/README.md

 ## The Tech Stack
 WIP

-## Interactive Element: The "Data" Ride
+## Interactive Element: The Data Ride

 To make the exhibit interactive, we're building a virtual "theme park ride".
 Instead of just reading an article, the user actually acts as a piece of "Data" traveling through different eras of communication.
 As the user progresses along the track, they will trigger animations, audio clips, and interactive prompts specific to that time period.